-- estimating the number of grazing days in a paddock
+- Estimating the number of grazing days in a paddock

-- setting up a rotation
+- Setting up a rotation

-- compiling a whole farm feed budget.
+- Compiling a whole-farm feed budget.

-The essential ingredients you will need for effective feed planning are:
+The essential ingredients needed for effective feed planning are:

-- accurate knowledge of paddock and farm areas - the ability to assess the amount of pasture in a paddock (see Chapter 1) - a knowledge of seasonal pasture growth on your farm (from your own measurements or a local monitor farm or from regional data in Appendix 6) - a knowledge of sheep feeding needs (see Table 1.1 and Appendix 1)
+- Accurate knowledge of paddock and farm areas - The ability to assess the amount of pasture in a paddock (see Chapter 1) - A knowledge of seasonal pasture growth on your farm - Aknowledge of sheep feeding needs (see Table 1.1 and Appendix 1).